• Skip to main content

 Timing the Hatch

-Around mid May is when we begin to see our first caddis emergence but really depends on weather and water temperatures.
+The name is a little misleading — this hatch doesn’t punch a clock.
+On the Missouri, we typically start seeing serious caddis activity in mid-May, though water temperature is a better predictor than the calendar.
 These Caddis flies start to hatch when water temps hit the 50’s.
 As the weather warms up, the caddisfly larvae become more active and start to pupate.
 During this stage, the larvae undergo a transformation and develop into winged adults.
 When the pupation is complete, the adult caddisflies break out of their cases and emerge through the water column and break the water’s surface film.

 hopper fishing

-2. Use the Right Flies: Elk Hair Caddis, X-Caddis, and Sparkle Pupa are great choices. #14-16.
+2. Use the Right Flies: Elk Hair Caddis, X-Caddis, Outrigger and Cornfed are great choices. #14-16.
 Carry a variety of caddis patterns to match the caddisflies natural appearance.

 3. Focus on the Emergers: During a caddis hatch, the emerging caddisflies are highly vulnerable and attract hungry trout.
 Use emerger patterns that imitate the pupa stage of the caddisfly as they rise through the water column.
 Swing or drift your emerger flies in the surface film or tag it off your big dry fly.